Skip to content

 Compute-OnlyCompute onlyNo — boot-only or PXE bootHigh-compute workloads (ML, rendering, data analytics)

-Every physical or virtual server in a VergeOS system is a node.
+Every physical server in a VergeOS system is a node.
 Nodes differ in how they join the system, what role they play, and which cluster they belong to.
 VergeOS defines four node types:

 • Node 1 creates a brand-new VergeOS system.
 It initializes the vSAN, creates the first cluster, and runs post-install configuration (network setup, cluster creation for additional node types, etc.)

-• Node 2 joins the system created by Node 1 as the second controller, providing redundancy for all system management functions
+• Node 2 joins the system created by Node 1 as the second controller, providing redundancy for all system management functions (N+1)

 The first cluster must include at least two nodes with Tier 0 storage (metadata drives) — this is a hard requirement because Tier 0 holds the vSAN filesystem index and must be redundant.